On this page

 Testing our community for COVID-19 is a critical component of our safety plan as health experts consistently state that testing is a key part of any strategy to control the spread of the virus.
 It is important to detect infections before there has been an opportunity for transmission since a large percentage of transmission occurs from people who do not know they are infected.
 Our testing plan is in partnership with the Broad Institute at Harvard and MIT, one of the leading biomedical labs in the country.

-To start the semester, we will require weekly, individual PCR testing for all campus community members.
+To start the Spring 2022 semester, we will require individual PCR testing twice a week for all campus community members.
 Testing appointments can be scheduled using the CoVerified App.
-Additionally, all students will be required to test during the check-in process for the Fall 2021 semester.
+Additionally, all students will be required to test during the move-in process.
 Failure to adhere to the testing protocol may result in student conduct actions.

 Please make sure to wear a mask at all times during your arrival and departure from the testing site.